Labour rights in the Netherlands

 There is also another, very important regulation: When an employee works more than his/her contracted hours for three consecutive months, the contract changes to that new average of hours!

 Ending an employment contract, by either the employer or employee, can be done orally, per letter, per fax or by e-mail.
 Of course the problem with ending an contract orally is that it will be difficult to prove.
-It is therefore recommended to do this in writing if you are the employer and to request this when your employer fires you to have the reasoning for dismissal in writing.
+It is therefore recommended to do this in writing if you are the employee and to request this when your employer fires you to have the reasoning for dismissal in writing.

 Normally, the employer needs a a ‘dismissal permit’ (ontslagvergunning) from the UWV to fire you (for example for economic reasons or a longterm inability to work (langdurige arbeidsongeschiktheid).
 Your employer however is never allowed to fire you for the reason that you are (temprorarily) sick or unable to work or when you are pregnant, regardless of the fact whether the employer obtained a ‘dismissal permit’ (ontslagvergunning) from the UWV.